Team-Peryton/AVL-automation/README.md

    >pip install -r requirements.txt
 3. Run avl-automation.py from the command line.
 For help:
    >py avl-automation.py -h

+If you get a seemingly random error it's likely because your input .avl plane file is formatted incorrectly.
+Submit an issue containing the .avl file and your config file(s) and I'll either fix the code or tell you how to fix your inputs :)

 ## Tail Sizing
 - Suggests tail configurations based on input geometry to achieve a desired static margin.